2026 Report

 Standardize governance as a value asset

 Governance is not a compliance checkbox — it’s an exit lever.
+Required for both tracks.
 The sponsors treating it this way are already pulling ahead in buyer diligence.

 Ready to move